 R Seshasayee, Chairman of Infosys believes that a matrix way of working appeals more to these young digitally savvy employees than the traditional linear structure.
 “Millennials share and collaborate, they are focused on self-development and they respect talent and success and not hierarchies and age.
-So in that context what we will do is to completely redesign our organisation, in which I see the role of HR manager becoming a choreographer, managing different groups coming together to solve problems”.
+So in that context what we will do is to completely redesign our organization, in which I see the role of HR manager becoming a choreographer, managing different groups coming together to solve problems”.

 It is an interesting angle on the future of the matrix and a sharp contrast to the views and preferences of more experienced managers who have grown up more comfortable with traditional command and control and linear management.
 For these people undermining the hierarchy, being accountable for things they don’t control and having to get things done through influence rather than authority can feel quite uncomfortable.

 So will the rise of the millennials accelerate moves to matrix management?
 What you think?

 It’s also worth saying that I think what Infosys are describing is more matrix working than a formal matrix structure.

 Strictly speaking a matrix structure is where people have more than one formal reporting line.
 Matrix working is work that cuts fluidly across the traditional silos of function and geography, irrespective of hierarchy and structure.
 I think the latter way of working is more likely to be the future and more likely to be attractive to millennials, rather than a proliferation of reporting lines.